library(kableExtra)

 Deliverable 3

 The third deliverable for this assignment should be easy if you got the last one.
-I want you to graph WCS prices for each of the report’s scenarios over time.
+I want you to graph WCS prices for each of the report’s scenarios over time, again starting from 2015.

 You should only need one hint for this one: in this case, your observation groups are going to be the three scenarios, so you need something like geom_line(aes(year,value,group=scenario,color=scenario),linewidth=.65)